 The choice of the R{FBT} depends on the application.
-R{FBT} in the range from 10 k Ω to 100 k Ω is recommended for most applications.
+TI recommends R{FBT} in the range from 10 k Ω to 100 k Ω for most applications.
 A lower R{FBT} value can be used if static loading is desired to reduce V{OUT} offset in PFM operation.
 Lower R{FBT} reduces efficiency at very light load.
 Less static current goes through a larger R{FBT} and might be more desirable when light load efficiency is critical.
 But R{FBT} larger than 1 M Ω is not recommended because it makes the feedback path more susceptible to noise.
 Larger R{FBT} value requires more carefully designed feedback path on the PCB.
 The tolerance and temperature variation of the resistor dividers affect the output voltage regulation.
 TI recommends using divider resistors with 1% tolerance or better and temperature coefficient of 100 ppm or lower.

-If the resistor divider is not connected properly, the output voltage cannot be regulated because the feedback loop is broken.
-If the FB pin is shorted to ground, the output voltage is driven close to V{IN} , because the regulator detects very low voltage on the FB pin and tries to regulate it up.
+If the resistor divider is not connected properly, output voltage cannot be regulated because the feedback loop is broken.
+If the FB pin is shorted to ground, the output voltage is driven close to V{IN} , since the regulator detects very low voltage on the FB pin and tries to regulate it up.
 The load connected to the output could be damaged under such a condition.
-Do not short FB pin to ground when the LM43601 is enabled.
+Do not short FB pin to ground when the LM46000 is enabled.
 It is important to route the feedback trace away from the noisy area of the PCB.
-For more layout recommendations, see the Layout section.
+For more layout recommendations, see Layout.

-7.3.4 Enable (ENABLE)
+7.3.4 Enable (EN)

-Voltage on the ENABLE pin (V{EN}) controls the ON or OFF functionality of the LM43601.
-Applying a voltage less than 0.4 V to the ENABLE input shuts down the operation of the LM43601.
-In shutdown mode the quiescent current drops to typically 1 μ A at V{IN} = 12 V.
+Voltage on the EN pin (V{EN}) controls the ON or OFF functionality of the LM46000.
+Applying a voltage less than 0.4 V to the EN input shuts down the operation of the LM46000.
+In shutdown mode the quiescent current drops to typically 2.3 μ A at V{IN} = 24 V.

-The internal LDO output voltage V{CC} is turned on when V{EN} is higher than 1.2 V. The LM43601 switching action and output regulation are enabled when V{EN} is greater than 2.1 V (typical).
-The LM43601 supplies regulated output voltage when enabled and output current up to 1 A.
+The internal LDO output voltage V{CC} is turned on when V{EN} is higher than 1.2 V. The LM46000 switching action and output regulation are enabled when V{EN} is greater than 2.1 V (typical).
+The LM46000 supplies regulated output voltage when enabled and output current up to 0.5 A.

-The ENABLE pin is an input and cannot be open circuit or floating.
-The simplest way to enable the operation of the LM43601 is to connect the ENABLE pin to VIN pins directly.
-This allows self-start-up of the LM43601 when $V{\rm IN}$ is within the operation range.
+The EN pin is an input and cannot be open circuit or floating.
+The simplest way to enable the operation of the LM46000 is to connect the EN pin to VIN pins directly.
+This allows self-start-up of the LM46000 when V{IN} is within the operation range.

-Many applications will benefit from the employment of an enable divider R{ENT} and R{ENB} in Figure 36 to establish a precision system UVLO level for the stage.
+Many applications benefit from the employment of an enable divider R{ENT} and R{ENB} in Figure 36 to establish a precision system UVLO level for the stage.
 System UVLO can be used for supplies operating from utility power as well as battery power.
 It can be used for sequencing, ensuring reliable operation, or supply protection, such as a battery discharge voltage level.
 An external logic signal can also be used to drive EN input for system sequencing and protection.

 Figure 36.
-System UVLO by Enable Dividers
+System UVLO By Enable Dividers

-7.3.5 VCC, UVLO and BIAS
+7.3.5 VCC, UVLO, and BIAS